 - Silica gel crystal litter – This consists of tiny crystals made from silica gel beads, similar to what you find in a new purse.
 This material is highly absorbent, but it’s on the pricey end, and it’s toxic if your cat accidentally consumes it (3).

-- Pine litter – A recycled litter that usually comes from lumbar scrapes, which manufacturers heat-treat to remove oils, allergens, and toxins.
-It comes as granules, pellets and roughly crushed pine.
+- Pine litter – A recycled litter that usually comes from lumbar scraps, which manufacturers heat-treat to remove oils, allergens, and toxins.
+It comes as granules, pellets, and roughly crushed pine.
 It emits a pine scent, which works well at hiding other odors.

 - Recycled paper litter – Comes as pellets or granules.
 It’s dust-free and biodegradable—both forms are highly absorbent, but the pellets don’t form clumps like the granule kind does.

 Choose a cat litter that’s widely available for you, so you don’t have to make drastic changes down the road.
 Consider one that’s unscented as cats tend to prefer those.
 They are also a healthier alternative!

 You should also get yourself a scooper and if possible, a litter waste disposal system.
 Choose a scooper that will get most of the clumps out.
 Luckily, they’re affordable and easy to find.
 Consider a stainless steel scooper as they are less likely to absorb odor and more durable in the long run.

 A litter waste disposal system is essentially a dedicated waste bin that comes with liners and typically some sort of odor trapping filter.
 These systems make it convenient to empty your litter box daily and will encourage you to stay on top of keeping a clean litter box for your cat.

 How to litter train a cat is, fortunately, an easy task.
 In fact, it’s easier than potty training a toddler.